Xeno443/reforgePortable/README.md

 https://mega.nz/folder/w0p2WboI#zrAJMIxECeW0ER7v3X6eLg
 I will try to upload the minimal version to Github but I have to figure out how this LFS stuff works.

+You should of course not simply trust a random stranger on the internet about anything, so if you don't want to use the prebuild packackes I also have documented step by step how I created these:

 ### Step by step for the official portable zip version
-You should of course not simply trust a random stranger on the internet about anything, so if you don't want to use the prebuild packackes I also have documented step by step how I created these here:
 [stepbystep-pythonportable.md](stepbystep-pythonportable.md)
 This version uses the official "Windows embeddable package (64-bit)" package.
 This seems to be a very minimal python version.
 I have no experience if this will be enough for each and every possible extension of plugin that is available aout there.